AEPi-Zeta/Zeta-Wash/README.md

 ### Prerequisites

 You need to have a functioning web server for this to work.
-Also make sure you have these dependencies installed on your system: nodejs.
+Also make sure you have the following dependency installed on your system: nodejs.
 If you don't, run this command:

 ```
 sudo apt-get install nodejs